 The promotional material on the Amazon product page, for examples, features the success stories of a number of women.

-This particular fat burner is claimed to deliver “scientifically dosed weight loss” to help you to achieve your body goals.
+This particular supplement is claimed to deliver “scientifically dosed” ingredient to help support your goals.

 It also claims that its “intelligent nano beads” mean that this product is more effective than the competition when it comes to the delivery.

 But is Xenadrine NextGen by MuscleTech really all it is cracked up to be?

 Our review of this supplement is going to focus on all of the important information you need to know about this supplement, so you can decide if it’s the best option for you, or if your money would be better spent elsewhere.